Session 3 - Module A: Advanced Orchestration Patterns¶

 def create_adaptive_workflow_node(self, state: AdvancedWorkflowState) -> AdvancedWorkflowState:

-"""Workflow node that creates agents dynamically based on current needs"""
+"""Workflow node that creates data processing agents dynamically based on current needs"""

 current_task = state.get("current_task", {})